murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ---
 # Magic
 ### Runeskelfs
 Magic is contained in **Runeskelfs**.
 Runeskelfs are thin slivers of wood broken from a tree deep within Vald that is deeply rooted in the magic underneath.
-Runeskelfs contain part of that magic, and acts as a conduit between the wielder's intent and the physical reality.
+Runeskelfs contain part of that magic, and act as a conduit between the wielder's intent and the physical reality.
 Each Runeskelf is inscribed with two runes of the Ur-language.
 These Runes are difficult to directly translate and can have many different meanings based on the circumstances and intent.

 When you wield a Runeskelf, you can focus your energy on visualizing an intended effect on the physical world that could be described with the Ur-Runes on the stone.
 The GM will tell you to what extent your effect is achievable.